 If a complaint of bullying or harassment is to proceed into a formal investigation, then the complaint must be put into written form.
 In the event a complaint is received regarding the leadership team, the Senior Harassment Officer shall serve as the Contact Person and will initiate an investigation through an external investigator, notifying the Northwest Executive Committee.

-Senior Harassment Officer: Ruth McGillivray
+Senior Harassment Officer: Ruth McGillivray / ruth@nbseminary.ca

-Contact Person: Phoebe Hwang Contact Person: Loren Warkentin
+Contact Person: Phoebe Hwang / phoebe@nbseminary.ca

+Contact Person: Kajle Radbourne / kajleradbourne@nbseminary.ca

 Bullying and Harassment Policy Sexualized Violence Policy